paakhipriya10/AI-Based-Digital-Attention-Analyzer-for-Students-/README.md

 ![Landing Page](screenshots/img1.png)

-*Responsive landing page showcasing the project overview and key features.*
+*Responsive login page with 2-factor authentication with email and OTP*

 ---